HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Introduction

 \section{Introduction}

-This paper is complementary to the paper \cite{Litv17Cov}.\\ \textbf{Novelty of this work.} In this paper we use parallel hierarchical ($\H$-) matrices for approximating dense covariance matrices and the joint Gaussian log-likelihood with computational complexity $\mathcal{O}(k^{\alpha}n \log^{\alpha} n/p)$, where $p$ is the number of cores, $n$ is the number of measurements; $k\ll n$ is the maximal rank, used in the hierarchical matrix, which defines the quality of the approximation; and $\alpha=1$ (for a matrix-vector product) or 2 (for the Cholesky).
-Additionally, we estimate unknown parameters of the covariance function.\\ \textbf{Parameter estimation.
-Problem settings.} Let $n$ be the number of spatial measurements $\bZ$ located irregularly across a given geographical region at locations $\bs:=\{\bs_1,\ldots,\bs_n\}\in \Bbb{R}^d$, $d\geq 1$.
-These data are frequently modeled as a realization from a stationary Gaussian spatial random field.
-Specifically, we let $\bZ=\{Z(\bs_1),\ldots,Z(\bs_n)\}^\top$, where $Z(\bs)$ is a Gaussian random field.
-Then, we assume that $\bZ$ has mean zero and a stationary parametric covariance function $C(\bh;\btheta)=\cov\{Z(\bs),Z(\bs+\bh)\}$, where $\bh\in\Bbb{R}^d$ is a spatial lag vector and $\btheta\in\Bbb{R}^q$ is the unknown parameter vector of interest.
-To infer unknown parameters $\btheta$ we maximize the Gaussian log-likelihood function:
+HLIBpro is a very fast and efficient parallel $\H$-matrices library.
+This is an auxiliary technical paper, which contains technical details to our previous paper \cite{Litv17Cov}.
+In \cite{Litv17Cov} we used the gradient-free optimization method to estimate the unknown parameters of a covariance function using HLIB and HLIBpro. \paragraph{Parameter estimation and problem settings.} We let $n$ be the number of spatial measurements $\bZ$ located irregularly across a given geographical region at locations $\bs:=\{\bs_1,\ldots,\bs_n\}\in \Bbb{R}^d$, $d\geq 1$.
+We also let $\bZ=\{Z(\bs_1),\ldots,Z(\bs_n)\}^\top$, where $Z(\bs)$ is a stationary Gaussian random field.
+Then, we assume that $\bZ$ has mean zero and a stationary parametric covariance function $C(\bh;\btheta)=\cov\{Z(\bs),Z(\bs+\bh)\}$, where $\bh\in\Bbb{R}^d$ is a spatial distance and vector $\btheta\in\Bbb{R}^q$ denotes $q$ unknown parameters.
+To infer $\btheta$, we maximize the joint Gaussian log-likelihood function,

 where $\bC(\thetab)_{ij}=C(\bs_i-\bs_j;\btheta)$, $i,j=1,\ldots,n$.
-The maximum likelihood estimator of $\btheta$ is the value $\wh \btheta$ that maximizes (\ref{eq:likeli}).
-When the sample size $n$ is large, the evaluation of (\ref{eq:likeli}) becomes challenging, due to the computation of the quadratic form and log-determinant of the $n$-by-$n$ dense covariance matrix $\bC(\thetab)$.
-Indeed, this requires ${\cal O}(n^2)$ memory and ${\cal O}(n^3)$ computational steps.
-Hence, scalable and efficient methods that can process larger sample sizes are needed.
+Let us assume that $\wh \btheta$ maximizes (\ref{eq:likeli}).
+When the sample size $n$ is large, the evaluation of (\ref{eq:likeli}) becomes challenging, due to $\cal{O}(n^3)$ computational cost of the Cholesky factorization.
+Hence, scalable and efficient methods that can process larger $n$ are needed.